 Advice for Freshmen and Sophomores

-• As a fellow mom and parent to both a current freshman and a current senior, I would like to first say this: don’t stress.
+As a fellow parent (to four) and college coach (to hundreds through the years), I would like to first say this: don’t stress.
 Knowing some key pieces of information will help demystify the process.

-What can you do your Freshmen & Sophomore years to impact your college application?
+What to do freshman & sophomore years to have the most impact on your future college applications

-What you do now will influence these five parts of the college application:
+What you do in these initial years of high school will influence these four parts of the college application:

-1) Your high school transcript is THE MOST IMPORTANT aspect of your college application; Choose your courses carefully and keep your eye on grades
+1) Your high school transcript is THE MOST IMPORTANT aspect of your college application; choose courses carefully and keep your eye on grades

-The most important component of the college application is the courses students take and the grades they earns.
-My advice is to take the most challenging coursework available that is appropriately leveled
+The most important component of the college application is the courses students take and the grades they earn.
+My advice is to take the most challenging coursework available that is appropriately leveled.

-• Don’t let your GPA get torpedoed by one bad class (or more).
-Get help from your teachers, peer tutors, or private coaches as needed.
+Don’t let your GPA get torpedoed by one bad class (or more).
+Get help from your teachers, peer tutors, or private tutors as needed.
 Speak up before it is too late.

-• Taking the most challenging coursework is great, but don’t take all APs if that is going to put a line of Bs or Cs down your transcript.
+Taking the most challenging coursework is great, but don’t take all honors and APs if that is going to put a line of Bs or Cs down your transcript.
+The balance is different for every kid.

-• Plan ahead so you can take the right courses for you at the right time; this means looking ahead at what courses will be offered your junior and senior years.
-For example, if you want to take AP Calculus by senior year, know which pre-requisite courses are required; if your school requires a teacher recommendation to be in an accelerated or AP class, know what the threshold is; if you need to fulfill a pre-req to be in AP Computer Science, know what that is the year or two before.
+Plan ahead so you can take the right courses at the right time, which means looking ahead at what courses will be offered your junior and senior years.
+For example, if you want to take AP Calculus by senior year, know which pre-requisite courses are required; if your school requires a teacher recommendation to be in an accelerated or AP class, know what the grade threshold is; if you need to fulfill a pre-req to be in AP Computer Science, know what that is the year or two before.

 There is a lot of nuance in that advice, and you can read more details in my blog post on how to choose coursework and how colleges assess coursework and grades.

-2) Preparing for the SAT and ACT: Start prepping early and DON’T take tests if they aren’t the right fit for you
+2) Preparing for the SAT and ACT: Start prepping early, but DON’T take tests if they aren’t the right fit for you

-And if your kid’s strength is not test taking, confirm that the schools you are interested in are test optional before deciding to forego test taking, as some schools still require— or have reverted to requiring— test scores, including MIT, Georgetown, Purdue, and the public colleges in Florida, Tennessee (and the top three) in Georgia.
+And if your kid’s strength is not test taking, confirm that the schools you are interested in are test optional before deciding to forego test taking, as many of the most selective colleges have returned to requiring test scores, including MIT, Georgetown, most Ivy League colleges, Stanford, University of Miami, Ohio State, Purdue, and the public colleges in Florida, Tennessee (and the top three) in Georgia.

 3) What high school activities should I do?